soapoperator/acf-post2post/README.md

-# Post 2 Post for ACF
+# Post 2 Post [Fork]

-Creates two way (bidirectional) relationships in Advanced Custom Fields
+Creates two way (bidirectional) relationships in Advanced Custom Fields.
+*Remove test when ACF is included directly in theme.*

 This plugin will provide no functionality if ACF is not installed and active.